Best Sales Tools for Sales Directors

 Try out Reply in your sales organization with a free 14-day trial

 Customer Relationship Management (CRM)

 For many years, Customer Relationship Management (CRM) has been viewed as essential to a successful sales organization, with dedicated CRM software often seen as the most important part of a sales stack.
 For sales reps on the frontline, recording and tracking details of potential customers and where they are in the sales process has to be a priority, especially when different departments will deal with the same prospects.
-However, a CRM system is also invaluable to sales directors, who can use it to see the current state of the sales pipeline and forecast future sales.
+However, a CRM system is also invaluable to sales directors and Head of Sales, who can use it to see the current state of the sales pipeline and forecast future sales.

 From when they were originally founded back in 1999, Salesforce has established itself as one of the biggest names in CRM software.
 Their integrated CRM platform is designed to give all departments—including sales and marketing—a 360° view of every customer.
 It’s a massive platform with lots of options, for everyone from small businesses to enterprise teams.

 Hubspot has made a name for itself with great content, becoming synonymous with inbound marketing.
 They offer a selection of marketing, sales and service software, including their Sales Hub™ sales CRM software.
 Features include sales engagement tools, quote creation and analytics.
-One of the big appeals with Hubspot is that they have a free plan to get you started, making it a popular choice with small businesses and startups.
+One of the big appeals with Hubspot is that they have a free plan to get you started, making it a popular choice with small businesses and startups to drive sales growth.

 Rather than trying to cater to every department, Close describes itself as an all-in-one CRM built just for sales teams.
 It collates and automatically updates all the information you need on your contacts in one central sales hub, as well as dynamically tracking all your team’s sales activities.
 This makes it ideal for sales directors who want to see all the engagement, ongoing tasks and upcoming reminders in one location.